Daniel-Ojo-Williams/task-management-app-API/README.md

   }
   ```

-  Fullname must be at least 3 letters long,
+  Fullname must be at least 3 letters long.
-  Email must be a valid format with '@' and '.com' such as the one in the example,
+  Email must be a valid format with '@' and '.com' such as the one in the example.
   Password should be at least 6 letters long, contain at least an uppercase letter and a digit.

   Example response: